 A Look at the Math: Tiny Percentages of Client Loss Have a Big Impact on Your Profits

-Today we're talking about Customer Lifetime Value.
-It's a business term, but in simple language, it's the total amount of profit expected from a customer during the lifetime of an average business relationship.
+Customer Lifetime Value is a business term, but in simple language, it's the total amount of profit expected from a customer during the lifetime of an average business relationship.

 A very important part of Customer Lifetime Value is Customer Attrition, which is the loss of customers.